EUW | EUROPEAN UNION OF WOMEN

 350 million children worldwide are not registered, three quarters of them are girls.
 Their non registration

 makes them ghost people.
 This is the first violence against girls.
 Their lack of recognition is a civil death, opening them up to abuse and human trafficking.

-This excludes them «a priori» from any integration in society, in particular regarding access to education,
+This excludes them «a prioriTY» from any integration in society, in particular regarding access to education, training, and employment, social and medical services.
 This state continues throughout their lives and makes them easy prey and helpless.
 These children are often victims of severe abuse (violence, organ trafficking, slave trade).

-Many unregistered children are on European territory and are part of the
+Many unregistered children are on European territory and are part of the 10 000 missing after their registration on entry to the European Union.”

 ECOSOC United Nations